HotSpot

 i) Annealing parameters:

-The meaning of each these can be easily obtained from any
+The meaning of each of these can be easily obtained from any

 standard text on VLSI CAD that deals with simulated